kkakosim/secarelab-website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Associate Professor of Chemical Engineering"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "Texas A&M University at Qatar", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interests focus on transport and reacting phenomena modelling (experimental and numerical)."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""